-(Pocket-lint) - Cycling's great - not only is it a great way to get your daily exercise, but because of the distances you can cover it's also a really nice way to get out of your immediate area, especially if you're spending a lot of time at home, like most of us.
+(Pocket-lint) - Cycling is not only a great way to get your daily exercise, but, because of the distances you can cover, it's also a really nice way to get out of your immediate area.

 If you're getting more into your cycling, though, you might be thinking about how to take your rides to the next level, and start tracking yourself more accurately.
-This can help not just in monitoring and ramping up your fitness but also just in understanding more about your performance.
+This can help not just in monitoring and ramping up your fitness, but also just in understanding more about your performance too.

 Cateye Quick Wireless Cycle Computer

-If you fancy spending a good chunk less, though, and don't mind losing some features to go with it, Cateye's got a great, dead simple bike computer that actually has some of the cleanest design on the market.
+If you don't want to break the bank, and also don't mind losing some features from the top-end models, Cateye's got a great, dead simple bike computer with one of the cleanest designs on the market.